samiam2013/crossfire/README.md

 A dumb little project to get AI LLMs to fight one another

-name inspired by this youtube video of a show on CNN until Jon Stewart destroyed the premise of the show, live. https://www.youtube.com/watch?v=aFQFB5YpDZE&t=2s
+Name inspired by this youtube video of a show that ran on CNN until Jon Stewart destroyed the premise of the show, live. https://www.youtube.com/watch?v=aFQFB5YpDZE&t=2s

 needs a `.env` in the root folder, there's an example.